eslamsamy226/avr-remotly_controlled_station/README.md

 # AVR Remotly Controlled Station
-This project is a Remotly Controlled Station where user can controll the AVR station from PC using UART communication protocol, user can exchange data between PC and the station such as current temperature or controll several peripherals such as buzzer or servo motor.
+This project is a Remotly Controlled Station where user can controll the AVR station from PC using commaned over the UART communication protocol, user can exchange data between PC and the station such as current temperature or controll several peripherals such as buzzer or servo motor.

 ## ⚡Components